SvenPeldszus/GravityTTC/README.md

 To generate code for this project right-clock on the project and choose "eMoflon"->"Build"

-In the "ExtendedJamopp" project the used EMF versions of JaMoPP and eMoflon donot harmonize and the generated eMoflon source code references some fields not available in JaMoPP.
+In the "ExtendedJamopp" project the used EMF versions of JaMoPP and eMoflon do not harmonize and the generated eMoflon source code references some fields not available in JaMoPP.
 These fields have to be manual deleted.